intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 the chair appointed by the IAB shall serve for a term of two (2) years; thereafter, chairs shall serve for a term of two (2) years, with no term limits on renewal.
-The appointing bodies shall determine their own processes for making these appointments, such as provision for an open nominations period.
+The appointing bodies shall determine their own processes for making these appointments.
 Community members who have concerns about the performance of an RSWG chair should direct their feedback to the relevant appointing body.
-Each appointing body shall have the power to replace its appointed chair at its discretion at any time, with the replacement serving the remainder of the original chair's term.
+Each appointing body shall have the power to remove its appointed chair at its discretion at any time, and to name a replacement who shall serve the remainder of the original chair's term.

 It is the responsibility of the chairs to encourage rough consensus within the RSWG and to follow that consensus in their decision making,